PatrickJHess/Hints-Results/_sources/Chapter_One_Hints_And_Results.md

-## Chapter One has three main messages:
+# Chapter One: Key Takeaways

-1. The Pandas and NumPy libraries are crucial for making financial calculations.
+1. **Essential Libraries:** Pandas and NumPy are fundamental for financial calculations.

-2. Financial data may be accessed from external sources.
+2. **External Data Access:** Financial data can be retrieved from outside sources.

-3. The term structure of interest rates is a key financial metric.
+3. **Key Financial Metric:** The term structure of interest rates is a crucial financial indicator.

-The first two hints and results repeat some basic concepts of *NumPy* and *Pandas*.
-The third one focuses on accessing data from the *U.S. Treasury*.
-The final one asks you to calculate and graph the term structure of interest rates.
+The first two points reiterate basic concepts of NumPy and Pandas.
+The third focuses on obtaining data from the U.S. Treasury.
+The final objective involves calculating and graphing the term structure of interest rates.